 The shift in vehicle ownership from private to fleet, such as on-demand and rideshare services, could create the need for new vehicle classes.

-NIIS - AustRoads suggests the current National Injury Insurance Scheme (NIIS) model, now operating across all states and territories, could be extended to accidents involving self-driving vehicles.
+NIIS – AustRoads suggests the current National Injury Insurance Scheme (NIIS) model could be extended to accidents involving self-driving vehicles.
 It suggests the creation of national benchmarks for minor and moderate injury levels to work in both private and publicly operated schemes.

-The authorities involved in CTP insurance, registration and licensing are still in the process of discussion and analysis of what changes might need to be made for self-driving vehicles.
-The crucial CTP considerations for AVs are:
+The authorities involved in CTP insurance, registration and licensing are still discussing what changes might need to be made for self-driving cars.
+Finally, crucial CTP considerations for AVs are:

 - Fairness of different levels of cover across different jurisdictions for the same crash and injury